NV-Bite/Develop-ML/image_classification/README.md

 )
 ```

+---

-## Results
+## **7. Results**

-- Displays training and validation accuracy and loss over epochs.
+- Training and validation accuracy and loss are displayed and visualized.
-- Visualizes performance metrics using confusion matrices and classification reports.
+- Performance metrics such as confusion matrices and classification reports are generated.

+---

-## Usage
+## **8. Usage**

 1. Clone the repository.
-2. Place your dataset in the required directory structure (`train/`, `val/`, `test/` folders).
+2. Prepare your dataset and organize it into `train/`, `valid/`, and `test/` folders.
-3. Open the notebook and execute cells sequentially.
+3. Open the notebook and execute the cells sequentially.
 4. Save the trained model for deployment or further inference tasks.

+---

-## Acknowledgments
+## **9. Acknowledgments**

-- TensorFlow and Keras for model development.
+- **TensorFlow and Keras** for model development.
-- Kaggle for providing data storage and computation resources.
+- **Kaggle** for providing data storage and computation resources.
+- **Bing Image Downloader** for additional dataset scraping.

 Feel free to modify and extend this project as needed.

+---

+This structure ensures that all steps, methods, and tools used in the project are clearly outlined and easy to follow.
+Let me know if you need further adjustments!